GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ## Before you begin

 For this tutorial, you need a Google Cloud [project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
-You can create a new one, or select a project you already created.
+You can create a new one, or select a project that you already created.

 1. Select or create a Google Cloud project.